fshost/mashdraggin-colorpicker/README.md

 Mashdraggin ColorPicker
 =====

 A color-picker widget for jQuery UI that includes the ability to work with gradients.
+One more tiny but pita component, almost finished (needs eye-dropper), for mashdraggin, a node.js / socket.io / backbone / jQuery UI based real-time, multi-user, in-browser, ultra-hyphenated editor, designer, and visual mashup-builder for web apps I've been working on for three years now.
+Seriously.

 ### example